nichene/study-api/README.md

+## Description
 api with node and express

+uses Winston for logs and Swagger for documentation

+## test it out
-download and use yarn start to run it :)
+download and use `yarn start` to run :)

+go to localhost:3000/doc and try it out on your browser